Start with the property location, who is involved, what went wrong, the repair issue, any insurance position, and the amount at stake.

 What happens after you submit

-After you submit, the firm reviews the basics, looks at the practical stakes, and determines whether the matter supports accepted representation, a diagnostic next step, a referral path, or a decline.
+After you submit, the firm reviews the basics, looks at the repair scope and practical stakes, and determines whether the matter supports accepted representation, a diagnostic next step, a referral path, or a decline.

-The Firm looks for the dispute type, practical stakes, possible responsible parties, coverage path, and any urgent deadlines.
+The Firm looks for the dispute type, practical stakes, possible responsible parties, insurance position, and urgent deadlines.

 Document request if warranted.